KannonZenetism/zenetism-field-physics/the-zenetist-canon/grand-unified-document.md

 ## 2 · The Cognitive Gradient

-Cognition spans from pure Source coherence to full entropic inversion.
+Cognition spans from pure Aionic coherence to full entropic inversion.
 The gradient is lawful, continuous, and reversible.

 | Symbol | Alignment Band | Archetypal Expression | Field Function |